 I am not a breadmaker.
-Though I’ve certainly made my share of bread and other yeasty goods, it’s never been a habit.
+Though I’ve certainly made my share of yeasty goods, it’s never been a habit.
 And let’s be honest, habit is essential to the craft.
 I am, however, inspired by those who embrace the disciplines of breadmaking as part of their daily practice.

 At the time Curry was running a school in New York for disabled actors who aspired to careers in the theatre.
-To support the school, he worked with the students to run a bakery that sold fresh bread to the neighbourhod.
+To support the school, he worked with the students to run a bakery selling fresh bread to the neighbourhod.
 Disability and story aside, I was most captivated by the way he spoke about his breadmaking.
-Here in a secular bookshop surrounded by an audience more interested in bread that religion, Curry spoke so naturally about his spiritual journey, and all without a hint of awkwardness on his part or discomfort in those who listened.
+Surrounded by an audience more interested in bread that religion, Curry spoke naturally about his spiritual journey, and all without a hint of awkwardness on his part or discomfort in those who listened.
 In fact, every one of us was drawn in to both his breadmaking and his faith as an integrated whole.
 It was a formative moment for me.

 In the introduction to his book, Curry outlines his own spiritual practice gathered up in his daily breadmaking.
 It’s a lovely example that resonates with that much earlier work by another Brother of the Catholic faith, Brother Lawrence: The Practice of the Presence of God.
 While for Lawrence it was pot washing, for Rick it’s all to do with bread.